Outdoor & Sporting Events

 Since 1975, the finish line for the Tour de France has been at the Arc de Triomphe on the Champs Elysées.
 Join the crowd of Parisians and tourists alike to see the winner of the race.
 Expected arrival time: 5:30pm.

 Through July 27

-20th anniversary of the Paris Jazz Festival: come enjoy traditional Parisian and international jazz music in the Bois de Vincennes’s Parc Floral.
-Tickets are 5.50 €.
+The 21st annual Paris Jazz Festival: come enjoy traditional Parisian and international jazz music in the Bois de Vincennes’s Parc Floral.
+Entrance to the park is 6 €.

 Exhibits & Cultural Events